cypress-io/cypress/docs/source/guides/core-concepts/cypress-in-a-nutshell.md

 }) // Ok, the test method has returned, time to do everything!
 ```

+Cypress doesn't kick off the browser automation magic until the test function exits.

 {% note info Core Concept %}
-Each Cypress command (and chain of commands) returns immediately, having done nothing but appending to a queue of commands to be executed at a later time.
+Each Cypress command (and chain of commands) returns immediately, having only appended to a queue of commands to be executed at a later time.

 {% endnote %}

 ## Commands Execute Serially

-After a test method is finished running, Cypress wakes up and starts executing the commands that were enqueued during the test.
+After a test function is finished running, Cypress goes to work executing the commands that were enqueued by `cy.*` commands.
 The test above would cause an execution in this order:

 1. Visit a URL
 2. Find a selector
 3. Perform a click action
-4. Grab the current URL
+4. Grab the URL that matches a string
-5. Make an assertion

 These actions will always happen serially (one after the other), never in parallel (at the same time).
+Why?
+To illustrate this, let's revisit that list of actions and expose some of the hidden magic Cypress does for us at each step:

+1. Visit a URL **(and wait for the `onload` event to fire)**
+2. Find a selector **(and retry repeatedly if it is not found)**
+3. Perform a click action **(unless the element is covered or hidden)**
+4. Grab the URL that matches a string **(and retry repeatedly until it matches)**

+As you can see, Cypress does a lot of extra work to ensure the state of the application matches what our commands have declared about it... with a few seconds of wiggle room to get there!

 {% note info Core Concept %}
 Any waiting or retrying that is necessary to ensure a step was successful must complete before the next step begins.
 If they don't complete successfully before the timeout is reached, the test will fail.